 What are we still waiting for clarification on?

 - How the process for obtaining health insurance certificates and certificates of social security coverage will work in practice;

-- The position for multistate worker arrangements involving work between the UK, and Norway, Switzerland and Iceland.
+- The position for multistate worker arrangements involving work between the UK and Iceland.

 What action should employers take?

 - Adapt policies and processes to account for the new rules

 - Obtain certificates of coverage for employees starting new intra EU-UK work arrangements that are covered under the protocol and integrate the new certification process into internal processes.

 - Consider limiting intra UK-EU postings to 24 months, and where this is not possible, consider social security equalisation agreements to cover situations and compensation of any loss in social security benefits.